 Hello friend!
 Welcome to Scrap Facts.

-I'm a reporter covering health and science with insatiable curiosity.
-I love everything I learn, not all of which gets its own story.
+I’m a health care reporter, and a general maximal enthusiast.
 Each issue, I'll bring you some of my favorite facts that I picked up on the job or while out living life.

 Love Scrap Facts?
 Consider hitting the “like” button, or tell your friends to sign up!